Kristina01111000/Drws_site/README.md

   	- figure out how to fix the third graph
-	- drw is taking care of the third graph on mnday email him about the pdfs and if im emailing basit or if he is
+	- drw is taking care of the third graph on mnday email him about the pdfs and if im emailing basit or if he is figure out how to word the third question better so they can understand